History of the socialist movement in the United States: Utopian socialism and communities

 Utopian socialism reached the national level fictionally in Edward Bellamy's 1888 novel Looking Backward, a utopian depiction of a socialist United States in the year 2000.
 The book sold millions of copies and became one of the best-selling American books of the nineteenth century.
 By one estimation, only Uncle Tom's Cabin surpassed it in sales.
 The book sparked a following of Bellamy Clubs and influenced socialist and labor leaders, including Eugene V. Debs.
-Likewise, Upton Sinclair's masterpiece The Jungle was first published in the socialist newspaper Appeal to Reason, criticizing capitalism as being oppressive and exploitative to meatpacking workers in the industrial food system.
+Likewise, Upton Sinclair's The Jungle was first published in the socialist newspaper Appeal to Reason, criticizing capitalism as being oppressive and exploitative to meatpacking workers in the industrial food system.
 The book is still widely referred to today as one of the most influential works of literature in modern history.

-Josiah Warren is widely regarded as the first American anarchist and the four-page weekly paper he edited during 1833, The Peaceful Revolutionist, was the first anarchist periodical published.
+Josiah Warren is widely regarded as the first American anarchist, and the four-page weekly paper he edited during 1833, The Peaceful Revolutionist, was the first anarchist periodical published.
 Warren, a follower of Robert Owen, joined Owen's community at New Harmony, Indiana.
-He coined the phrase "Cost the limit of price," with "cost" here referring not to monetary price paid but the labor one exerted to produce an item.
+He coined the phrase "Cost the limit of price," with "cost" here referring not to the monetary price paid but the labor one exerted to produce an item.
 Therefore, "[h]e proposed a system to pay people with certificates indicating how many hours of work they did.
 They could exchange the notes at local time stores for goods that took the same amount of time to produce."
 He put his theories to the test by establishing an experimental "labor for labor store" called the Cincinnati Time Store where trade was facilitated by notes backed by a promise to perform labor.
 The store proved successful and operated for three years, after which it was closed so that Warren could pursue establishing colonies based on mutualism.
 These included "Utopia" and "Modern Times."
 Warren said that Stephen Pearl Andrews' The Science of Society, published in 1852, was the most lucid and complete exposition of Warren's own theories.
 For American anarchist historian Eunice Minette Schuster: "It is apparent ... that Proudhonian Anarchism was to be found in the United States at least as early as 1848 and that it was not conscious of its affinity to the Individualist Anarchism of Josiah Warren and Stephen Pearl Andrews ...
 William B. Greene presented this Proudhonian Mutualism in its purest and most systematic form."